biocypher/biochatter/docs/api.md

 ```

 ### 5. Implement Interpreter
-Create a class that inherits from BaseInterpreter:
+Create a class that inherits from BaseInterpreter and adapt the system prompt to

-Adapt the system prompt to NewAPI.
+NewAPI.

 ```python
 from biochatter.api_agent.abc import BaseInterpreter